alexander-grube/zigserver/README.md

 # zigserver

 This project is for recreational purposes to demonstrate building a REST API server in Zig.
-It features a simple in-memory data store for managing "Person" records.

-Later it should use either SQLite or Postgres for persistent storage.

 Also will try to optimize for performance and low memory usage.
 Data Oriented Design (DOD) principles will be applied where possible.